 Avoiding thick Tummy tuck scars

-Many patients are afraid of the Tummy tuck procedure because they have seen friends’ scars or pictures of scars on the internet and they think such scars are unavoidable.
-Still others, including Hispanic, Asians, or African Americans think they are bound to get thick scars simply based on their ethnic background.
+Many patients are afraid of the Tummy tuck procedure because they have seen friends’ scars or pictures of scars on the internet.
+Some patients including Hispanic, Asians, or African Americans think they are bound to get thick scars simply based on their ethnic background.
 This is just not so.
 Thick or unsightly scars following abdominoplasty can be easily avoided.

 What are the causes of thick or unsightly Tummy tuck scars?